Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Know Your Customer programs seek to discourage money laundering by verifying customers' identities and ensuring transactions are traceable.

-Customers can be screened against global watchlists, sanctions lists, and Politically Exposed Person (PEP) lists.
+Customers can be screened against global watchlists, sanctions lists, and politically exposed person (PEP) lists.
 People on PEP lists include current or former senior officials in the executive, legislative, administrative, military, or judicial branches of a government; senior officials of a major political party; senior executives of a government-owned commercial enterprise; or immediate family members or close personal/professional associates of such individuals.

 In addition to checking lists, financial institutions need to query customers when an activity or transaction requires greater due diligence.
 For example, a large deposit of cash into an account could prompt a bank to ask the depositor to verify the source of the money.
 While this may annoy customers who aren't doing anything wrong, the process is necessary to identify those who are up to mischief.